CesiumGS/3d-tiles/extensions/3DTILES_content_gltf_vector/README.md

 _This section is non-normative._

 Point, polyline, and polygon geometries are often associated with other geometries comprising a single conceptual feature.
 Polyline and polygon geometries may also be cut across neighboring tiles during the tiling process.
 In such cases, `EXT_mesh_features` and `EXT_structural_metadata` may be used to reference and store properties associated with vector features.
-Global unique IDs, stored as columns in `EXT_structural_metadata`, may be used to allow features split across multiple tiles to participate in interaction (e.g. highlighting) as a single enttiy.
+Global unique IDs, stored as columns in `EXT_structural_metadata`, may be used to allow features split across multiple tiles to participate in interaction (e.g. highlighting) as a single entity.

 ## Visualization